-- If the TDS client implements the Connection Timer, it MUST start the Connection Timer if the connection timeout value is not infinite. - If there is upper-layer request MARS support, it MUST set the B_MARS byte in the Pre-Login message to 0x01. - It should send a Pre-Login message to the server by using the underlying transport protocol. - If the transport does not report an error, it MUST enter the "Sent Initial PRELOGIN Packet" state.
+- If the TDS client implements the Connection Timer, it MUST start the Connection Timer if the connection timeout value is not infinite. - If there is upper-layer request MARS support, it MUST set the B_MARS byte in the PRELOGIN message to 0x01. - It MUST send a PRELOGIN message to the server by using the underlying transport protocol. - If the transport does not report an error, it MUST enter the "Sent Initial PRELOGIN Packet" state.